Michael A. Fiumara, Fiumara Law, Santa Rosa, CA

 This claim for personal injury damages was brought on behalf of a group of nine plaintiffs in a case against the Archdiocese of Santa Rosa, involving claims of sexual molestation perpetrated on a group of young men by a Roman Catholic priest.
 The offending acts allegedly occurred between 1984 and 2006.
 Of the nine plaintiffs, three were minors at the time our this firm’s representation.

-The case was litigated from approximately October 2006 until September 2007 when an agreement was reached with the church.
+The case was litigated for almost a year when an agreement was reached with the church.
 The settlement, which is not confidential, was for $5,020,000.